IepIweidieng/TJAPlayer3/tja.md

 * In TaikoJiro, such a header is interpreted as note symbols with unrecognized characters ignored and removed.
 * In TJAPlayer2 for.PC, such a header behavior the same as if the header were placed before `#START` and all commands for the current player-side.

+A notechart definition line can be one of:

+* Command line &mdash; a line starting with an optionally indented command or header.
+* Non-command line &mdash; a line not starting with any optionally indented commands or headers.

 ### Whitespaces in Notechart Definition

 In non-command lines, all whitespaces are ignored.
 (TaikoJiro-only?)